u-mad-mary/TMPS/Lab1/REPORT - Creational Patterns.md

 The painter created through the Singleton has to establish the proprieties of canvas, easel, and the main tool for painting, choosing at the start the art type (set in Factory) of the artwork that establishes which proprieties will be convenient for the mentioned tools.

-The class ArtPieceFactory() serves as Abstract Factory that puts together families of objects (different object of abstract factories (Canvas, Easel, Tools)) that should be established:
+The class ArtPieceFactory() serves as Abstract Factory that puts together families of objects (different objects of base classes (Canvas, Easel, Tools)) that should be established:

 ```python
 class ArtPieceFactory(ABC):